Malawi May 22-26, 2023

 In 2000, the Mulunguzi Dam was opened, which serves as a water reservoir for the City of Zomba.

 Williams Falls.
 Take a rough 11 km road from the south end of Zomba and pass Mulunguzi Dam through a thick pine forest.
-It was firstdiscovered byMr.
+It was first discovered byMr.
 William, a Scottish man living in Zomba and the first plantation manager for the plateau.
 It is a 3 m high cascade.

 ZOMBA.
 Zomba is the old colonial capital of Malawi and is noted for its British colonial architecture, the University of Malawi, and the remarkable Zomba Plateau which rises immediately west of the city.
-While in Zomba, visit the extensive market, purchase fabric and handicrafts.
+While in Zomba, visit the extensive market, and purchase fabric and handicrafts.

 Lake Chilwa Wetland (01/02/2011).
 230,000 ha in area with an average altitude of 627 m above sea level.
 An average rainfall of 1042.9mm per annum beginning in November and ending in April.
-The lake and is surrounded by marshes and floodplains.
+The lake is surrounded by marshes and floodplains.
 This area is about 40 Km across from east to west and km from North to South.
-At times of high water level, open water cover about 1,500 km’.
+At times of high water level, open water covers about 1,500 km.
 The respective areas at times of low water level are 648 km’, 699 km’, 300 km’ and 430 km’.
 The lake is a closed system with several inflowing rivers but no outlet.
 As such, water in the wetland is lost through evaporation, transpiration and seepage, and the remainder is what constitutes Lake Chilwa at the end dry season.

-It supports a waterfowl population of 354,000 with 164 bird species, 43 of which are seasonal and long term changes in lake level have major impacts on floodplain inundation and consequently on waterbird populations.
-The six of the wetland habitats vary depending on the level of the lake which fluctuates seasonally; the lake has dried up on seven occasions in the century.
+It supports a waterfowl population of 354,000 with 164 bird species, 43 of which are seasonal and long-term changes in lake level have major impacts on floodplain inundation and consequently on waterbird populations.
+The six wetland habitats vary depending on the level of the lake which fluctuates seasonally; the lake has dried up on seven occasions in the century.
 One wetland-dependent bird species of global concern occurs regularly in significant numbers -the African skimmer (Rynchops flavirostris), lesser kestrel, the locally rare pallid harrier and great snipe.

-Chrisi island is in Lake Chilwa.
+Chrisi Island is in Lake Chilwa.

 After Zomba the sites passed were: